kotsiaryna/kotsiaryna/README.md

  👩‍💻 3 year in frontend developing

- 📜 React Apps, E-commerce, Lanading pages, js board games, GraphQL playground/IDE and other stuff
+ 📜 React Apps, SPA, Micro-frontend, E-commerce, Lanading pages, js board games, GraphQL playground/IDE and other stuff

  🤝 Team player and have experience as a team-lead in a command of 3